11 Purdeys Way, Rochford, England, SS4 1ND

 If you work for the NHS, you may be eligible for its own death in service benefit.
 For people who are current NHS pension scheme members, this is available.
 Beneficiaries should receive the benefit if you pass away while working for the NHS.
 Further information is available on the NHS website.

-For companies smaller than 10 employee’s we would sometimes recommend relevant life insurance instead.
+For companies smaller than 10 employee’s we would sometimes recommend a relevant life insurance policy instead.
+You can find out more about relevant life insurance

 How Much Do You Get Paid For Death In Service?